 Income Required to Buy a Luxury Car

 Let’s assume that you want to purchase a new sports car from a business, and that the price of the sports car is $200,000.
 How much income do you have to earn to purchase the sports car?

-Please contact you DMCL advisor in case of questions about the true-cost of buying a luxury car in British Columbia.
+Please contact your DMCL advisor in case of questions about the true-cost of buying a luxury car in BC.

 As opposed to in a private sale.